nathanielce24/Feedforward-Neural-Net/README.md

 ## Technical Overview
 DenseLayer:
-* Represents the connections between two layers
+* Represents the connections between two layers of neurons
 * Initializes weights and biases
 * Handles forward-propagation and back-propagation for a single layer